Privacy Policy

 • Other supplementary information

-Under normal circumstances, we will not charge you a fee to provide this information to you.
+Under normal circumstances, we will not charge you a there is no fee to provide this information to you.

 We will endeavour to provide you with the information as soon as possible, and no later than within one month of receipt of your request.
 If your request is complex, we may require a two month extension to complete your request.
 If this is the case, we will inform you within one month of the receipt of your request to explain why the extension is necessary.
 We may also ask you to provide evidence to verify your identity.

-If you want to make a Subject Access Request, please read through this leaflet and fill out the form, so that you can return them to us at the address at the end of this policy.
+If you want to make a Subject Access Request, please read through this leaflet and fill out the form, please contact DataProtection@msvhousing.co.uk so that we can support you through the process.

 In accordance with General Data Protection Regulation, you have the right to have your personal data corrected if it is inaccurate or incomplete.
 You also have the right to erasure of your personal data.
 Where data is provided on the basis of your consent you have a right to withdraw this at any time.